 Icon business is dead serious.
-There can’t be things like extra lines, and every pixel matters.
+There can’t be things like extra lines and every pixel matters.
 Yet, it can also be a lot of fun when people ask you to draw something.
 Their requests might be weird, possibly nasty or just plain illegal.
 Nonetheless, in this article let’s focus on fun requests.

 You see, we only accept one request at a time.
 Like, “draw me a cow icon”, or “draw me a couch”.
-We stopped accepting multiple requests right after some guy, using just 4 words, asked us to draw 44 american presidents.
+We stopped accepting multiple requests right after some guy, using just 4 words, asked us to draw 44 American presidents.

 But things dramatically changed with moustaches.
 It started with a simple request: ”Could you draw a moustache icon”?
 Like, one icon, right?
 Rita, our designer, went looking for a good reference.
-Problem is, there were no bad references of moustaches.
+Problem is, there were no bad references to moustaches.
 Well, almost…